sobraljvss/calculator-program/README.md

 ## Usage

-The program can be accessed by downloading all the files and opening index.html in a browser.
+The program can be accessed by downloading all the files and opening index.html on a browser.

 ## Author